gabriecoll/engine/README.md

 The 2016 data used in this report were downloaded in January 2017.
 The 2017 data used in this report were downloaded in January 2018; a full re-download of all back-year data was performed simultaneously.

 # 3. budget

+The purpose of the budget dataset is to identify important Research Development Testing and Evaluation (RDT&E) investments in military aircraft engines, as well as to compare DoD’s spending plans to its actual spending.

+**Future Years Defense Program methodology**

+Most years, DoD releases its Future Years Defense Program, a five-year spending plan for each program, in a set of budget documents.
+These documents, known as justification books, are available on the DoD comptroller website.
+Our study team analyzed the justification books from 1999 to 2019 for Army, Navy, and Air Force to identify spending that was directly related to military aircraft engines.

+We began with R-2s (RDT&E documents) and identified relevant program elements based on “Mission Description and Budget Item Justification”.
+We looked to program elements that mentioned turbine engines or more advanced aerospace technologies such as ramjets or hypersonics.
+We then identified relevant projects within each program.
+Each program element is broken down into separate projects.
+For example, `Aerospace Propulsion and Power Technology` had six projects in the 2019 President’s Budget request: `Aerospace Fuels`, `Aerospace Power Technology`, `Aircraft Propulsion Subsystems Int`, `Space & Missile Rocket Propulsion`, `Advanced Aerospace Propulsion`, and `Advanced Turbine Engine Gas Generator`.

+We, once again read the “Mission Description and Budget Item Justification”, this time for each project, and determined which projects were sufficiently relevant to military aircraft engines.
+For the projects that were, we collected their spending plan and consolidated the numbers into a single database.
+The project names, and even the project numbers, sometimes changed from year to year.
+So, the study team also identified such changes and updated the names to accurately reflect the projects in our trend analysis.
+These changes can be seen within the data_processing.R file.

+**Variables**

+`fydp_year`: the President’s Budget Request Year.
+For most recent justification books were released for PB 2019.

+`fy`: the fiscal year for relevant spending.
+For example, the PB 2019 request includes a spending plan for fiscal years 2019, 2020, 2021, 2022, and 2023.

+`account`: the RDT&E budget activity.
+This includes: basic research, applied research, advanced technology development, advanced component development & prototypes, system development & demonstration, management support, and operational systems development.

+`organization`: the military service, which includes Army, Air Force, and Navy.

+`program_number` and `program_name`: the R-1 Program Element number and name

+`project_number` and `project_name`: the project number and name (a subcategory of the R-1 Program Element).